-Chickens need extra protein during stressful times—which the cold months often are—to keep them healthy.
-IFA expert Page recommends a 20% protein feed.
+Chickens need extra protein during stressful times — which the cold months often are – to keep them healthy.
+We recommend a 20% protein feed.

 During summer months, chickens will peck on the ground, picking up bugs that add protein to their daily intake.
 Feeding a 20% protein feed makes up for the missing protein your chickens get by eating those little critters.
 Talking with a chicken feed expert at your local IFA Country Store can help determine exactly what feed your chickens need, depending on their size, your location, and weather.